 Mastery: Finally, each student is given several different equations.
 For each equation, the student creates a word problem.
 He or she then solves at least five problems written by classmates, writing the steps used to solve each.

 Standard RI 6.4: “Determine meaning of general academic and domain-specific words and phrases in an on-level text.”
+[Connected to L6.4 and L6.5]

 Student Demonstration of Mastery: Analyze an unfamiliar informational passage; use context clues to make valid predictions of unfamiliar words and phrases.